Paying Off Debt the Easy Way

 For many people, debt is scattered across a variety of accounts that you simply know you have to pay off every month.
 Take a real, hard look at your debt: student loan debt, your car loan, credit card debt, even your mortgage.
 Then, ask:

-- How much are you really paying to pay off debt each month?
+- How much are you really paying each month?

 - Which interest payments are highest?